 3. First name and last name.
 Always include your first and last name.
 Don’t include a title, which can actually inhibit interaction if you appear to rank above or below others on the corporate ladder.
 Your position will become clear in the course of conversation after you’ve connected with someone.

 4. Make sure it’s legible.
 Your name tag won’t do any good if no one can read it.
+Good name tag etiquette also means good handwriting.
 Print your name neatly and in large lettering to make it as easy as possible for others to read.

 5. Go for the metal.
 If you’re purchasing your own name tag, opt for a lightweight metallic one instead of a cheap plastic version.
 If you don’t want to insert pins through the fabric of your clothing, there are clip-on and magnetic versions available.